JimGora/Classification/README.md

 ## Introduction

 Cell classification is a crucial task in the field of cancer diagnosis.
-This project employs the state-of-the-art MobileNetV2 model to accurately categorize cell images, aiming to contribute to advancements in machine learning and patology.
+This project employs [transfer learning](https://keras.io/guides/transfer_learning/) for pre-trained MobileNetV2 model to accurately categorize cell images, aiming to contribute to advancements in machine learning and patology.

 ## Repository Structure